mattpitkin/lancstro/README.md

     Topic :: Scientific/Engineering :: Astronomy
     Topic :: Scientific/Engineering :: Physics

-# the package's current version (this isn't actually in the file, see later!)
+# the package's current version (this isn't actually in the file in this repo, see later!)
 version = 0.0.1

 [options]